adironene/NNDL-Project/yolov8_with_freezing/README.md

 python generate_dataset.py
 ```

 We trained the YOLOv8 model with 6 different configurations: freezing the first 4, 5, 6, 7, 8, 9 layers of the YOLOv8 model.
 The model that performed the best ended up being the configuration for the YOLOv8 model where the first 4 layers were frozen.
-We only tested this configuration of the YOLOv8 model to produce the testing results.
+We only tested this configuration of the fine-tuned YOLOv8 model to produce the testing results.

 ## Training Configuration